Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes

-This suggests that $\tilde \Sigma$ must be used to compute the past-pointing lightlike vectors, which can be done as follows.
-A vector $(-\tau,v)$ is past-pointing and lightlike if and only if $\tau>0$ and $(\tau,-v)$ is future-pointing and lightlike.
-The latter will happen iff the last part of Proposition~\ref{plightvectorsSSTK} holds replacing $v$ with $-v$.
-This change of sign transforms the assertions on $F$ and $F_l$ in assertions on their reverse metrics $\tilde F$ and $\tilde F_l$ defined on $\tilde A=-A$ and $\tilde A_l=-A_l$ (and extendible to $\tilde A_E=-A_E$) as asserted in Proposition \ref{reversewind}.
-Notice also that for any strong wind Riemannian structure, the metric $F$ determines not only $\tilde F$ but also formally $F_l$, which can be used to give expressions in terms of $F$ instead of the quadruple $F, F_l, \tilde F, \tilde F_l$ (recall Proposition \ref{pformalreverse} and Remark \ref{rformalreverse}).
+\begin{proof} A vector $(-\tau,v)$ is past-pointing and lightlike if and only if $\tau>0$ and $(\tau,-v)$ is future-pointing and lightlike.
+So, one should apply Corollary~\ref{raclarations} (or the last part of Proposition~\ref{plightvectorsSSTK}) replacing $v$ with $-v$.
+This change of sign transforms the assertions on $F$ and $F_l$ in assertions on their reverse metrics $\tilde F$ and $\tilde F_l$ defined on $\tilde A=-A$ and $\tilde A_l=-A_l$ (and extendible to $\tilde A_E=-A_E$) as asserted in Proposition~\ref{reversewind}; moreover, notice that the metric $F$ determines $\tilde F$, which can be used to give expressions only in terms of $F$ (instead of the quadruple $F, F_l, \tilde F, \tilde F_l$, see Proposition~\ref{pformalreverse} and Remark~\ref{rformalreverse}). \end{proof}

-Explicitly, the possibilities analogous to Remark \ref{raclarations} (only in the lightlike case) for $v\in T_{x_0}M\setminus\{0\}$ are the following: